VILLAGE HOME AND ESTATE HOME

 What about Utilities?

 Owners of Manor Homes will have electricity, gas, water and basic telephone and TV included in their monthly fee.
-Every Manor Home will be pre-wired to receive telephone, TV and high-speed internet service for premium services (high-speed internet and TV) from a third-party provider at the homeowner’s expense.
+Every Manor Home will be pre-wired to receive basic telephone, TV and high-speed internet service.
+Premium TV and Internet available at the homeowner’s expense.
 Community WiFi will be available in primary gathering areas and corridors, but coverage and signal strength are not known at this time.